Mauritius campaign of 1809–1811: Battle of Grand Port

-Even before the French garrison on Île Bonaparte had surrendered, Rowley had turned his attention eastwards to Isle de France.
+Even before the French garrison on Isle Bonaparte had surrendered, Rowley had turned his attention eastwards to Isle de France.
 The British commander had decided that the best way to eliminate the threat of Hamelin's squadron was to blockade the island's principal ports by seizing the coral islands that marked the entrances to the harbours through the complicated coral reefs that surrounded Isle de France.
 These islands were fortified, and once in British hands could prevent French ships leaving or entering the harbours, effectively containing Hamelin's ships until Rowley was ready to launch an invasion.
 Detailed to lead this campaign was Captain Samuel Pym in Sirius and Willoughby in Nereide, with instructions to begin by seizing Île de la Passe at the entrance to the harbour of Grand Port on the south-eastern coast of Isle de France.

 Willoughby stormed Île de la Passe on 13 August and captured it, blocking the entrance to Grand Port.
 With the harbour secure, Willoughby raided along the coastline while Pym, reinforced by Henry Lambert in Iphigenia and Lucius Curtis in Magicienne, blockaded Port Napoleon.
 On 20 August, sails were spotted approaching Grand Port and Willoughby determined to trick the approaching ships into entering the channel under Île de la Passe, where he could attack and capture them.
 The squadron was Duperré's squadron returning from the African coast with their prizes and, despite misgivings from Captain Bouvet, Duperré was determined to enter Grand Port and reassured by recognition signals flown by Willoughby, who had captured the French codes on Île de la Passe.
 As the French passed the fort, Willoughby sprang his trap and opened fire, but a false French tricolour flying from Île de la Passe accidentally ignited as it was lowered.
 The fire spread to a ready magazine in the fort, which exploded, causing severe damage and casualties.
 In the confusion all but one of Duperré's ships successfully entered the harbour.